 - 1. Arrive on time. - a.
 Should a student arrive late for class, they should enter the classroom quietly without disrupting anyone. - 2.
-Be courteous and attentive of others. - a.
-Refrain from talking to other students during class while the instructor or another student is addressing the class. - 3.
-Students are expected to attend all sHPROuled meetings.
-In the event one cannot make a sHPROuled appointment, the student must notify that individual beforehand. - a.
+Be courteous and attentive to others. - a.
+Refrain from talking to other students during class while the instructor or another student is addressing the class. - b.
 Should a student miss a class, students are responsible for all materials presented and announcements made during any class.
-Please refer to the attendance policy noted above as well as the attendance policy included in course syllabi. - b.
-Students are expected to use their University emails (...@scranton.edu) for correspondence with faculty members and to receive class notifications including assignments and class cancellations. - 4.
-Turn off cell phones and other electronic devices before entering the classroom unless otherwise directed. - 5.
-Sit as close to the front of the classroom as possible. - 6.
-Be prepared and willing to contribute to the class discussions.
+Please refer to the attendance policy noted above as well as the attendance policy included in the course syllabus. - c.
+Students are expected to use their University emails (...@scranton.edu) for correspondence with faculty members and to receive class notifications including assignments and class cancellations. - 3.
+Turn off cell phones and other electronic devices before entering the classroom unless otherwise directed. - 4.
+Sit as close to the front of the classroom as possible.

+- 5. Be prepared and willing to contribute to the class discussions.
 Please attempt to limit questions regarding course material through email.
-Try to ask these questions during class since your peers may have similar questions and this may promote learning for the group. - 7.
-Do only work in class pertaining to that class. - 8.
-Be sensitive and supportive of individual differences among students, such as race, gender, ethnic background, religious preference. - 9.
-Dress appropriately as directed for meetings, internships, class presentations, and designated events. - 10.
+Try to ask these questions during class since your peers may have similar questions and this may promote learning for the group. - 6.
+Do only work in class about that class. - 7.
+Be sensitive and supportive of individual differences among students, such as race, gender, ethnic background, and religious preference. - 8.
+Dress appropriately as directed for meetings, internships, class presentations, and designated events. - 9.
 Address faculty/staff members using the proper prefix (Dr/Mr/Mrs/Prof/etc.).
-Do not use first names or last names only. - 11.
+Do not use first names or last names only. - 10.
 Use proper salutations, signatures, and grammar when emailing faculty/staff members.
-Do not use "hey" to address others either in-person or through email. - 12.
-Do not leave class early unless prior arrangements have been made with the instructor.

-- 13. All questions regarding grades (exams or course grades) should be addressed as soon as possible.
-Questions should be asked in-person as inquiries through email may not be addressed. - 14.
+Do not use "hey" to address others either in-person or through email. - 11.
+Do not leave class early unless prior arrangements have been made with the instructor. - 12.
+All questions regarding grades (exams or course grades) should be addressed as soon as possible.
+Questions should be asked in person as inquiries through email may not be addressed. - 13.
 Final Exam times are pre-determined.
 The University of Scranton policy states if you have three (3) finals on a day, one final may be moved.
 However, classes that are NOT within your major should be moved first. - 15.
 Please refrain from using profanity.